radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 ## RADIUS Implementation Changes

+The RADIUS packet format is unchanged from [RFC2865], [RFC2866] and [RFC5176].
+Specifically, all of the following portions of RADIUS remain unchanged when using RadSec:

+* Packet format
+* Permitted codes
+* Request Authenticator calculation
+* Response Authenticator calculation
+* Minimum packet length
+* Maximum packet length
+* Attribute format
+* Vendor-Specific Attribute (VSA) format
+* Permitted data types
+* Calculation of dynamic attributes such as CHAP-Challenge, or Message-Authenticator
+* Calculation of "encrypted" attributes such as Tunnel-Password.

+The use of (D)TLS transport does not change the calculation of security-related fields (such as the Response-Authenticator) in RADIUS {{RFC2865}} or RADIUS Dynamic Authorization {{RFC5176}}.
+Calculation of attributes such as User-Password {{RFC2865}} or Message-Authenticator {{!RFC3579}} also does not change.

 The changes to RADIUS implementations required to implement this specification are largely limited to the portions that send and receive packets on the network, and to the establishment of the (D)TLS connection.
 The fact that RADIUS remain largely unchanged ensures the simplest possible implementation and widest interoperability of the specification.
 This includes the usage of the outdated security mechanisms in RADIUS that are based on shared secrets and MD5.